-The majority of states—43 as of 2020—impose personal income taxes, and two others tax only interest and dividend income.
+The majority of states—43 as of 2020—impose personal income taxes.
+Two others tax only interest and dividend income.
 Of those, 36 states offer some type of retirement income exclusion.

 Each state has a different mix of tax breaks for retirees.
 Most exempt certain types of retirement income, but they tax others.
 Consider state taxes before you decide where to retire, unless you happen to live in a state with no income tax.
-Even so, some of these states have high taxes in other areas.
+But some of these states without income taxes have high taxes in other areas.